Poptartkay/missing-budgie/README.md

 THEN the password is either displayed in an alert or written to the page

 # Description of the Lesson
-The point of this Challenge is to
+The point of this Challenge is to present to the user a password generator that can a lot a password with a length between 8-128 as well as special characters and number, and upper and lower case letters.
+We also showed prompts in case the User didn't use the criteria given.

 ### Reflection
 What I learned most during this challenge was how to properly add functions to our variables